maringuu/evaluatie/README.md

 CREATE INDEX ON e."function:all" (features_id);

--- Make this a table, so we can import vectors in it.
+-- The subset of all functions that we use for our evaluation.
 -- Functions in this list must fulfill the following:
 -- * Be part of a complete binary (Does not imply that the vector is null, as evalautie is a superset of ghidra functions) -- * Be defined in the source code (i.e. have a non-null file) -- * be in the .text section
 -- * be part of the specified package
+--
+-- We make this a table, so we can import vectors in it.
 CREATE TABLE e.function AS (
     -- As the original paper, filter out duplicate functions per package and compile options.
     -- Note that this also filters out multiple instanciations of the same function (again as the original paper)